-This report replaces the Acoustic Assessment Report HAF Wind Energy Project, Version 3 dated February 1, 2012 [1].
-This update has been prepared to address comments from the MOE.
-Version 2 of the Acoustic Assessment Report included modifications to and the addition of, a number of receptor locations.
+This report replaces the Acoustic Assessment Report HAF Wind Energy Project, Version 4 dated March 25, 2013 [1].
+This update has been prepared to address typographical corrections in Tables A5 and A6.
+Version 3 of the Report addresses comments from the MOE, while Version 2 included modifications to and the addition of, a number of receptor locations.
 Table 1 shows the receptor locations and ID's which were modified as part of Version 2.